cpske/programming1/git/lab-git.md

 ## Problem 2: Create a Git Repo for Homework 1 and Push it to Github

+Use Git to submit your SKE Restaurant code to Github.
+On Github, the repository must be named **ske-restaurant**.

-1. Find your project for Homework 1 ("SKE Restaurant", elab #10).
+1. Find your project for Homework 1 ("SKE Restaurant", elab 10).
 2. Create a git repository in that directory by running `git init`.
 3. Create a `README.md` file describing the project.
 It must contain at least this info:
     ```